 Remove any burning articles of clothing

 Immediately douse any burning articles of clothing, and remove from the burned area.
-If the cloth or substance is stuck to the skin, remove as much as possible without causing any additional harm to the burn.
+If the cloth or substance is stuck to the skin, go to the emergency department.

 When applying first aid for burns and scalds, it is crucial to soak the burned area with cold water as soon as possible.
 Put the affected area under cool running water for as long as necessary.
 This is done to relieve the pain.
 Take note that you should not use ice to cool the burn, as this may slow down the healing process.
 Also, be mindful not to rub any of the burned parts as this can cause blisters to form.